Global Size and Growth of Youth Travel

-A recent report from BETA UK (2017) shows that youth travellers to the UK represented 38% of all international arrivals in 2016 and that the market to date is worth £22.3 billion per annum to the UK economy.
+A report from BETA UK (2017) reveals that youth travellers to the UK represented 38% of all international arrivals in 2016 and that the market to date is worth £22.3 billion per annum to the UK economy.

 Youth travel (people aged below 35) constitutes a considerable travel segment for the UK: